monojkarar/algorithms/src/analysisOfAlgorithms/week2/Programming_Assignment_2.md

 * Additionally, your iterator implementation must support operations next() and hasNext() in constant worst-case time;
 * Construction in linear time; you may (and will need to) use a linear amount of extra memory per iterator.

-#Subset client.
+#analysisOfAlgorithms.week2.Subsetlgorithms.week2.wee2.Subset client.

-Write a client program Subset.java that takes a command-line integer k; reads in a sequence of N strings from standard input using StdIn.readString(); and prints out exactly k of them, uniformly at random.
+Write a client program analysisOfAlgorithms.week2.Subsetlgorithms.week2.wee2.Subset.java that takes a command-line integer k; reads in a sequence of N strings from standard input using StdIn.readString(); and prints out exactly k of them, uniformly at random.
 Each item from the sequence can be printed out at most once.
 You may assume that 0 ≤ k ≤ n, where n is the number of string on standard input.

-% echo A B C D E F G H I | java Subset 3       % echo AA BB BB BB BB BB CC CC | java Subset 8
+% echo A B C D E F G H I | java analysisOfAlgorithms.week2.Subsetlgorithms.week2.wee2.Subset 3       % echo AA BB BB BB BB BB CC CC | java analysisOfAlgorithms.week2.Subsetlgorithms.week2.wee2.Subset 8

 C                                              BB